mhinz/vim-galore/README.md

 | `[count]g-`, `:earlier [count]?` | Go to older text state [count] times.
 The "?" can be either "s", "m", "h", "d", or "f".
 E.g. `:earlier 2d` goes to the text state from 2 days ago. `:earlier 1f` will go to the state of the latest file save. |
 | `[count]g+`, `:later [count]?` | Same as above, but other direction. |

 The undo tree is kept in memory and will be lost when Vim quits.
-See [Handling backup, swap, undo, and viminfo files](#handling-backup-swap-undo-and-viminfo-files) for how to enable persistent undo.
+See [Undo files](#undo-files) for how to enable persistent undo.

 If you're confused by the undo tree, [undotree](https://github.com/mbbill/undotree) does a great job at visualizing